pubnub/real-time-stocks/README.md

 This application heavily utilizes Stream Multiplexing.
 Multiplexing is **vital for any stock/ticker streaming**.
-With Multiplexing your app can efficiently and effectively stream many symbols at the same time over a single TCP Socket Connection.
+With Multiplexing your app can efficiently and effectively stream many symbols at the same time over a single
+TCP Socket Connection utilizing the **WebSocket Protocol**.

 Without Multiplexing capability, streaming data from a group of symbols would be impractical and impossible because each symbol would require